 Some people seem to be cranky and aggressive almost all the time.
 Aggressiveness is almost as stable as intelligence over time (Olweus, 1979).
 Individual differences in aggressiveness are often assessed using self-report questionnaires such as the “Aggression Questionnaire” (Buss & Perry, 1992), which includes items such as “I get into fights a little more than the average person” and “When frustrated, I let my irritation show.”
 Scores on these questionnaires are positively related to actual aggressive and violent behaviors (Anderson & Bushman, 1997).

 The components of the “Dark Triad of Personality”—narcissism, psychopathy, and Machiavellianism—are also related to aggression (Paulhus & Williams, 2002).
 The term “narcissism” comes from the mythical Greek character Narcissus who fell in love with his own image reflected in the water.
 Narcissists have inflated egos, and they lash out aggressively against others when their inflated egos are threatened (e.g., Bushman & Baumeister, 1998).
 It is a common myth that aggressive people have low self-esteem (Bushman et al., 2009).
-Psychopaths are callous individuals who lack empathy for others.
+Psychopaths are people who lack empathy for others.
 One of the strongest deterrents of aggression is empathy, which psychopaths lack.
 The term “Machiavellianism” comes from the Italian philosopher and writer Niccolò Machiavelli, who advocated using any means necessary to gain raw political power, including aggression and violence.

 Hostile Cognitive Biases